Birmingham universities offer free talent, training and support services to local SMEs

 A new £3.3 million business skills and growth project, which includes Newman University, launches next month, providing local companies with access to graduate recruits, interns and project staff with the skills businesses need to grow.

-The Higher Level Skills Match (HLSM) Project, is designed with and for businesses, to support small and medium-sized enterprises (SMEs) in the Greater Birmingham and Solihull Local Enterprise Partnership (GBSLEP) area, and is part-funded by the European Social Fund (ESF).
+The Higher Level Skills Match (HLSM) Project, part-funded by the European Social Fund, is designed with and for businesses, to support small and medium-sized enterprises (SMEs) in the Greater Birmingham and Solihull Local Enterprise Partnership (GBSLEP) area, and is part-funded by the European Social Fund (ESF).